 It is designed to keep your hardware safe, and you can conveniently use these outlets to connect more devices.
 You can switch between four different modes based on your needs.
-The voltmeter display will tell you the device’s current status and how effectively it is functioning.
+The voltmeter display will tell you the device’s current status and how effectively it functions.

 - ✅【14 Protected Outlets】12 Rear-Panel Outlets for switched & 2 Front-Panel outlets for un-switched convenience outlets, total 15 Amp rating with circuit breaker

 Using a power conditioner is a pretty good option.
-It’s especially the case if you are looking to protect your electronics from power surges or spikes.
+It’s especially the case if you want to protect your electronics from power surges or spikes.

-But using this device becomes even more important if you are looking to connect it to a home theater.
+But this device becomes even more critical if you want to connect it to a home theater.
 It’s because a power manager also improves the overall audio quality.
-So you might have to pay a huge price for it, but it’s totally worth it.
+So you might have to pay a huge price, but it’s worth it.